 - Water for boiling

-- Cover the pot with a lid and bring the peanuts to a boil, then simmer for one hour.
+- Cover the pot with a lid and bring it to a boil, then simmer for one hour.

-- Bring the covered peanuts to a boil, then simmer for two hours.
+- Bring them to a boil, then simmer for two hours.

-- When the boiled peanuts are done, drain and place them in a very large bowl covered in cool water.
+- When done, drain and place them in a very large bowl covered in cool water.

-- Serve immediately, or store covered in the refrigerator for up to 5 days.
+- Serve immediately, or store covered in the refrigerator.